canada-ca/digital-playbook-guide-numerique/en/9-address-security-privacy-risks.md

 Undertaking a defense-in-depth approach provides layered security measures to help prevent against evolving and existing threats.
 Since the service boundary no longer exists at the perimeter, neither should the security boundary, as platforms create tighter and more complex interconnections.
 Developing trusted solutions and services, and keeping aware of changes to your operating environment will likewise provide positive results.

-Finally, “shifting security left” in your service design addresses security and privacy risks earlier in the process, and will go a long way to ensuring a long and successful life.
+Finally, “shifting security left” in your service design addresses security and privacy risks earlier in the development process, allowing teams to identify security needs as components are developed, reducing the cost and burden of changes later, and will go a long way to ensuring a long and successful life.

 </div>